HyperShark25/class/README.md

 In order to register as a superuser you must enter the number 159 in the pin no bar to be accepted as a teacher.

 In case you want to register as a normal user you can leave the pin no bar blank and then you will be able to register as a normal user which would be student.

+To see the table content of the students you want to register, you must be logged in as an admin or a teacher.

+# Ongoing Project